Vice-Chancellor's Industry Advisory Board

 With her recent return to Australia, Joanne is on the Board of Advance Australia and the Vice Chancellor’s Industry Advisory Board – University of Technology, Sydney.
 Prior to this Joanne was an Advisory Board Member for Gucci Chime for Change promoting health, education and justice for women and lead the SK-II Children’s Safe Drinking Water program.

 Joanne is passionate about developing talent and is a coach/mentor to Managing Directors and senior executives.
 Joanne graduated from the University of Technology, Sydney with a Bachelor of Business degree.

 Ms Elaine Henry OAM

 Elaine Henry has concentrated on her non-executive portfolio since stepping down from the position of CEO of The Smith Family in 2011.
 Prior to that appointment she was Executive Director of the Cancer Council (NSW), these two executive roles spanning a period of more than 25 years.
-Currently, Elaine chairs the Australian Research Alliance for Children and Youth (ARACY) and chairs the National Breast Cancer Foundation (NBCF); she was a founding member of both organisations as well as Social Ventures Australia, the Australian Social Innovation Exchange and inaugural chair of NonProfit Australia.
+Elaine previously chaired the National Breast Cancer Foundation (NBCR), and currently chairs the Australian Research Alliance for Children and Youth (ARACY).
+She was a founding member of both organisations as well as Social Ventures Australia, the Australian Social Innovation Exchange and inaugural chair of NonProfit Australia.

 She has served on a wealth of committees and boards during her career at the state, national and international levels across all sectors.
 Today she is a member of the Australian Government’s Financial Literacy Board and a Director of Financial Literacy Australia; is a Governor of the Committee for the Economic Development of Australia (CEDA); a Member of the Early Start Advisory Committee of the University of Wollongong; a Member of the Advisory Boards of the Global Foundation, the Australian School of Business (UNSW) and the Centre for Social Impact (UNSW) among others.